 If a tenant remains on the property after their lease has ended are referred to as holdover tenants or tenants at sufferance.
 A holdover tenant must continue to pay rent at the existing rate and on the existing terms so long as the landlord accepts it.

-However, if the landlord tells the tenant to leave the property (move out or ‘notice to quit) they can be subject to legal action.
-This is called an unlawful detainer.
-A holdover tenant won’t be able to claim adverse possession if they have received a notice and have been told to leave.
+However, if the landlord tells the tenant to leave the property by delivering a notice to quit, they can be subject to legal action.
+A landlord must provide a 30-Day Notice to Quit for month-to-month tenancies and 7-Day Notice to Quit for week-to-week tenancies.
+If they do not move out by the end of the notice period, the landlord may file an eviction suit with the court.
+Therefore, a holdover tenant won’t be able to claim adverse possession if they have received a notice and have been told to leave.
 At this point, they become trespassers and are committing a criminal offense.

-Adverse possession laws were put in place to protect land in the US.
-This fairly old legislation was enacted for the benefit of the land, and it essentially means that if the current owner is not using the land, someone who can use it may present a claim.
+Adverse possession laws were put in place to protect land in the U.S. This old legislation was enacted for the benefit of the land, and it essentially means that if the current owner is not using the land, someone who can use it may present a claim.

 - Awareness of trespassing.
 Here, the trespasser is aware that their occupation of the location is trespassing and that they have no legal right to the property.